Data Monetization for Publishers: How to Collect and Sell Data [Ultimate Guide]

-The problem is that various DMPs use different cookies (3rd party cookies).
-For the cookie of the site on which users are registered to match the cookie of the external DMP, you need to configure the match process
+The problem is that various DMPs use different 3rd-party cookies.
+Therefore, you’ll need to configure a matching process to match the cookie of the site on which users are registered with the cookie of the external DMP.

 The publisher receives a cookie-matching link which activates when the user registers or logs in to the site.
 The user follows the link, while the publisher’s cookie goes to the matching table in DMP, where data from different sources is consolidated.
 After that, you can upload segments from your own cookies into the DMP, automatically matching the data from the external platform.

 For mobile identifiers, everything is even more manageable.
 It is enough to download the list of mobile identifiers from an application or mobile tracking system and upload them to DMP via the onboarding form.
 After that, you will immediately have a segment ready for advertising campaigns.

 Price model: CPM / price markup